Multiple Testing under High-dimensional Dynamic Factor Model: Theoretical Results

 The derivations of our FDR control theory are significantly more complex than those in \cite{zou2020new} and \cite{Du_2021}, particularly when serial correlations exist.
 The main idea is to demonstrate that $T_i^{(1)}T_i^{(2)}/\sigma_i^2$ converges to the product of two independent standard normal variables uniformly for $i=1, \ldots, p$.
 This ensures the symmetry property of the test statistic $T_i$.
-The derivation involves a joint analysis of test statistics from two dependent splits.
+The derivation involves a joint analysis of the t-statistics of two dependent splits.
 Specifically, in the i.i.d. setting, large deviation results for the mean can be bounded by an exponential decay rate (see Lemma S.2 in \cite{zou2020new} for details), which is crucial to verify Lemma A.1 in \cite{zou2020new} that the distribution of $T_{i}^{(1)}T_{i}^{(2)}$ is asymptotically symmetric.
 However, under a causal process, $T_i^{(1)}$ and $T_i^{(2)}$ are dependent.
-To prove the asymptotic symmetry for the distribution of $T_i$'s, the Berry-Esseen bound for one-dimensional causal process can not be used directly.
-Though \cite{gotze1983asymptotic} provided a multivariate version of the Berry-Esseen bound for weakly dependent stochastic processes, its conditional Cram$\acute{e}$r-condition seems too stringent to hold in practice.
-To tackle this problem, we first assume the underlying process of the data, \mbox{i.e.} $\{\fW_t, \fF_{o, t}, \fme_{t}\}$, is an $m$-dependent sequence.
+To prove the asymptotic symmetry of the distribution of $T_i$, the Berry--Esseen bound for one-dimensional causal processes cannot be used directly.
+Although \cite{gotze1983asymptotic} provide a multivariate version of the Berry--Esseen bound for weakly dependent stochastic processes, its conditional Cram$\acute{e}$r-condition seems too stringent to hold in practice.
+To tackle this problem, we first assume that the underlying data process, \mbox{i.e.} $\{\fW_t, \fF_{o, t}, \fme_{t}\}$, is an $m$-dependent sequence.
 In this case, $T_i^{(2)}$ can be decomposed into two parts: one part is $o_p(1)$, and the other is independent of $T_i^{(1)}$, whose asymptotic distribution is a normal distribution.
 Thus, the asymptotic distribution of the test statistics is the product of two independent normal distributions.
-For the general case, we approximate the causal process by an $m$-dependent sequence with properly selected $m$.
+For the general case, we approximate the causal process by an $m$-dependent sequence with a properly selected $m$ value.